AmitCohen3/Accessorize-in-the-dark/README.md

 ### Requirements

-_Note the Python version we used and provide instructions for installing necessary dependencies._
+The python version used for this project is python 3.7.
+A requierments file is provided in order to install dependencies.

 ### Data